Utah officer who pulled gun on black child will keep working

 An attorney working with the Hrubes family said the mother was upset and still had unanswered questions.
 Jerri Hrubes has said the officer returned and apologized later that day, but the confrontation left her feeling unsafe in the West Bountiful home.

-"If it's true that the justification to point a gun at this child is because they were told the suspects might be black, Hispanic or Polynesian, are they saying this officer was entitled to stop and point his gun at every male fitting that description?" said Kara Porter.
+"If it's true that the justification to point a gun at this child is because they were told the suspects might be black, Hispanic or Polynesian, are they saying this officer was entitled to stop and point his gun at every male fitting that description?" said Karra Porter, an attorney working with the family.

 Hrubes doesn't necessarily want the officer fired, but would be satisfied with an outside review, Porter said.